Wildboar-Software/directory/apps/meerkat-docs/docs/roadmap.md

 at this time.
 However, the very high-level roadmap for Meerkat DSA can be broken down to the following versions.

-## Version 2.5.0 - Non-Specific Subordinate References (NSSRs)

-This update will introduce support for Non-Specific Subordinate References (NSSRs).
-These are entries whose subordinate namespace is a "free-for-all" among one or more participating DSAs.

 ## Version 2.6.0 - Shadowing

 This update will introduce support for the Directory Information Shadowing